What you will learn

 The code for the prototype is available here and the

-solution branch contains the finish application.
+solution branch contains the finished application.